 Corrosion Resistance Data are used to assess the suitability of a material in an environment.

-Protective coatings are the most widely used corrosion control technique.
-Essentially, protective coatings are a means for separating the surfaces that are susceptible to corrosion from the factors in the environment which cause corrosion to occur.
-Remember, however, that protective coatings can never provide 100 percent protection of 100 percent of the surface.
+Protective coatings are the most widely used corrosion control system.
+Essentially, corrosion protection paints & coatings are a means for separating the surfaces that are susceptible to corrosion from the factors in the environment which cause corrosion to occur.
+Remember, however,a corrosion protection paint can never provide 100 percent protection of 100 percent of the surface.
 If localized corrosion at a coating defect is likely to cause rapid catastrophic failure, additional corrosion control measures must be taken.
-Coatings are particularly useful when used in combination with other methods of corrosion control such as cathodic protection or galvanic corrosion
+Coatings are particularly useful when used in combination with other corrosion protection systems such as cathodic protection or galvanic corrosion

 Cathodic protection interferes with the natural action of the electrochemical cells that are responsible for corrosion.
 Cathodic protection can be effectively applied to control corrosion of surfaces that are immersed in water or exposed to soil.

 Cathodic protection in its classical form cannot be used to protect surfaces exposed to the atmosphere.
 The use of anodic metallic coatings such as zinc on steel (galvanizing) is, however, a form of cathodic protection, which is effective in the atmosphere.
 There are two basic methods of supplying the electrical currents required to interfere with the electrochemical cell action.

 The first method, cathodic protection with galvanic anodes, uses the corrosion of an active metal, such as magnesium or zinc, to provide the required electrical current.
 In this method, called sacrificial or galvanic anode cathodic protection, the active metal is consumed in the process of protecting the surfaces where corrosion is controlled and the anodes must be periodically replaced.